Qualifying school: PGA Tour

-A number of players who earned PGA Tour privileges through a Top 25 finish on the Web.com Tour also played in the final stage in attempts to improve their status and order in the reshuffle.
-The reshuffle alternated between Q School and Web.com Tour graduates, with higher-finishing players getting more priority in tournaments.
-The initial reshuffle began with the Q School medalist, then 2nd place on the Web.com Tour money list (the money leader is fully exempt), second in Q School, and so on.
+A number of players who earned PGA Tour privileges through a Top 25 finish on the Korn Ferry Tour also played in the final stage in attempts to improve their status and order in the reshuffle.
+The reshuffle alternated between Q School and Korn Ferry Tour graduates, with higher-finishing players getting more priority in tournaments.
+The initial reshuffle began with the Q School medalist, then 2nd place on the Korn Ferry Tour money list (the money leader is fully exempt), second in Q School, and so on.
 The order would change according to season earnings after the eighth tournament of the season, the Masters, Players Championship, U.S. Open, and British Open, again with the highest earning players receiving higher priority into tournaments.

-Web.com Tour graduates did not count against the 25.
-If there were less than 25 after the Web.com Tour graduates were discounted, then those in the next position were given PGA Tour cards, as in 2010 and 2011.
-In 2011, twenty-six golfers originally earned tour cards, which also included Web.com Tour graduates Roberto Castro and Mark Anderson.
+Korn Ferry Tour graduates did not count against the 25.
+If there were less than 25 after the Korn Ferry Tour graduates were discounted, then those in the next position were given PGA Tour cards, as in 2010 and 2011.
+In 2011, twenty-six golfers originally earned tour cards, which also included Korn Ferry Tour graduates Roberto Castro and Mark Anderson.
 As there were fewer than 25 after Castro and Anderson were not counted, Nathan Green, Colt Knost, and John Huh were also given Tour cards for 2012.
 Huh was the most successful of the three, winning at Mayakoba, playing in all four stages of the FedEx Cup, and finishing 28th on the money list en route to Rookie of the Year honors.
 Knost did well enough to keep his Tour privileges, while former PGA Tour winner Green finished outside the Top 150.

 The 2012 Qualifying Tournament was the last to award PGA Tour privileges.
 The tour announced in March 2012 that after the end of the 2013 PGA Tour season in September of that year, the 2014 season will begin the following month, and future seasons will begin in October of the previous calendar year.
-As a result, from 2013 on, the Qualifying Tournament will only award privileges on the Web.com Tour.
+As a result, from 2013 on, the Qualifying Tournament will only award privileges on the Korn Ferry Tour.
 New PGA Tour cards for the 2014 season and beyond will instead be awarded at the end of a four-tournament series, known as the Korn Ferry Tour Finals, in which the top 75 money winners on the Web.com Tour and non-exempt golfers placing between 126 and 200 on the FedEx Cup points list will be eligible.
-The top 25 on the Web.com Tour money list heading into the Finals will receive PGA Tour cards, with the remaining 25 cards to be awarded based on money earned in the Finals.
-The Finals money list will determine the priority placing for all 50 card earners in the coming season, including those earning cards through the Web.com money list.
+The top 25 on the Korn Ferry Tour money list heading into the Finals will receive PGA Tour cards, with the remaining 25 cards to be awarded based on money earned in the Finals.
+The Finals money list will determine the priority placing for all 50 card earners in the coming season, including those earning cards through the Korn Ferry Tour money list.